Dallas, TX Cost of Living Guide for Homeowners

 Dallas is a car-centric metropolis.
 Although public transportation is available, the majority of residents rely on their personal vehicles.
 Transportation costs include:

-Long commutes can quietly drain monthly budgets, especially for households with numerous automobiles.
+Long commutes can quietly drain monthly budgets, especially for households with multiple cars.

 Cost-Effective Transportation Options